cbm80amiga/DigiFont/README.md

 - setSize7(50,100,13,6) is equivalent for setSize2(50,100,13)
 - setSize7(50,100,13,0) is equivalent for setSize1(50,100,13) but setSize7(50,100,13,2) gives nicer look
 - style 4 and 5 are renamed to F (filled) and O (outline) but old names left for compatibility
+- new feature: setFrame(),printNumberFr() used for rendering simple non-flickering number on ony background with frame around

 ## Program memory usage and examples
 |Style|Usage|Info|Example|